dreoilin/pygmid/README.md

 ## About

-pygmid is a Python 3 port of the gm/ID starter kit by Prof. Boris Murmann of Stanford University.
+pygmid is a Python 3 version of the gm/ID starter kit by Prof. Boris Murmann of Stanford University.
 The package also offers some scripts from the Paul Jesper's book.

 For the gm/ID starter kit, written for MATLAB, please refer to the 'Links'